 - 3 leeks (white part only), sliced 1/4 inch thick

-- 4 1/2 cups turkey stock or chicken stock
+- 4 1/2 cups turkey stock, homemade chicken stock or canned chicken broth

 - 2 carrots, peeled and sliced 1/4 inch thick

-- One 1-inch chunk fresh ginger, peeled and cut into matchsticks (to yield about 2 tablespoons)
+- One 1-inch chunk ginger, peeled and cut into matchsticks (to yield about 2 tablespoons)

 - 1 cup diced cooked turkey